COVID-19 and the Justice System

 Successful Video Visits With Young Children

 An unprecedented amount of business typically done in person is now happening in the realm of video conferencing—including children visiting with incarcerated parents.
 Video visits with young children pose special challenges due to their developmental needs.
-This tip sheet offers some ideas for parents, caregivers, and agency staff.
+Successful Video Visits With Young Children (PDF) offers some ideas for parents, caregivers, and agency staff.

 Coronavirus tracker shows justice system responses in each state